fenago/katacoda-scenarios/apache-kafka/apache-kafka-serialization/steps/14/text.md

-Now, in the src/main/java/kioto/custom directory, create a file called CustomProducer.java with the content of Listing 4.13.
+Now, in the src/main/java/kioto/custom directory, open a file in **vscode** explorer called CustomProducer.java with the content of Listing 4.13.

 The following is the content of Listing 4.13, CustomProducer.java: